btmonier/teach_bot_327/bot-327/bot327-notes-w06.md

     - How do we apply cyanobacteria?
     - **Where** do we apply cyanobacteria?
     - Advantages of leaf and root inoculation?
-    - Potential problems with leaf applications?
+    - Potential problems with leaf and root inoculation?
     - How do we get it to stay on the leaf?
 In the leaf?
-    -